Allenli-Dwyane/LectureNotes/README.md

 # LectureNotes
 This is a repository of my lecture notes of macroeconomics, principles of communication and ...(to be updated)
-* Macroeconomics by Stephen D.Williamson
+* Macroeconomics 5th edtion by Stephen D.Williamson